Pearl Harbor Area

 (1942 - 1945), Waipahu

-Located in a sugarcane field somewhere in the West Loch vicinity was Naval Antiaircraft Shore Battery No. 2 (1942 - 1944) four 5-inch naval guns.
-A 120mm AA battery was located near the Waipahu High School in 1944.
+Located in a sugarcane field somewhere in the West Loch vicinity was Naval Antiaircraft Shore Battery No. 2 (1942 - 1944) four 5-inch naval guns from the USS West Virginia.
+A 120mm mobile AA battery position (1944 - 1945) was located near the Waipahu High School.

 ¤¤ Fort Weaver